Priyakanta Laishram: Public and off-screen image

 In addition to his work in film-making, Laishram is known for speaking up for a variety of causes and social issues.
 He made a number of statements about the situation of Manipur during the 2023 Manipur violence in an effort to restore peace and normalcy.
-He argued the ignorance and prejudiced views of those in authority on the horrific war, concentrating solely on the viral video of two women and ignoring other heinous crimes.

-Laishram said in an interview with Hindustan Times that Prime Minister Narendra Modi and Bollywood celebrities' two and a half months of total silence is a very long time and that it is truly very depressing to see how our culture and nation consistently wait for some terrible events to happen before taking a stand for something, even if it means endangering the lives of others.
+He argued the ignorance and prejudiced views of those in authority on the war, concentrating solely on the viral video of two women and ignoring other heinous crimes.
+Laishram said in an interview with Hindustan Times that Prime Minister Narendra Modi and Bollywood celebrities' two and a half months of total silence is a very long time and that it is truly very depressing to see how the culture and nation consistently wait for some terrible events to happen before taking a stand for something, even if it means endangering the lives of others.
 He continued, saying it's awful how the government and the mainstream film industries always ignore what happens in India's northeastern parts but continuously respond to what happens in other foreign countries.

 In 2016, Laishram spoke out in favour of the LGBTQ community, pleading for an end to Section 377.
 He also actively supports children with cancer through volunteer work.

 In 2023, he made a statement about same-sex unions in India, saying that the legal system needed to be set up to protect and enhance human rights and promote marriage equality.
 He stated that the lack of legal recognition of same-sex marriage denies social benefits and increases prejudice and violence.

 Regarding the ban on Manipuri actress Soma Laishram, he denounced organisations and civic bodies in Manipur for their continued practice of banning and cancelling actors for trivial reasons.
 He talked on how the general populace in Manipur views artists as inferior and treats them poorly.

-Laishram represented Manipur at the Rainbow Lit Fest 2023 in New Delhi.
+Laishram represented Manipur at the Rainbow Lit Fest in New Delhi in both 2020 and 2023.